 People travelling together with multiple carry-on items are to contact our friendly team for available options to ensure a comfortable travel experience (e.g: school groups, tour groups).

-Not permitted on board SeaLink Vessels
+NOT PERMITTED On board SeaLink Vessels

 Bulky or Awkward items, for example:

-• Glass panels
+• Glass panels / Windscreens

 • Bike trailers